 Cheese Canteen, Provisions

 Of course, not all wine lovers are cheese lovers, but hopefully the correlation is strong enough for us to suggest a monthly subscription to one whole kilo of cheese.
-North London wine and cheese importer Provisions is delivering the goods with its newly launched service, which sends out boxes filled with five farmhouse offerings – available as a one-off purchase all the way up to a monthly year-round doorstep blessing.
+North London wine and cheese importer Provisions is delivering the goods with a service that sends out boxes filled with five farmhouse offerings – available as a one-off purchase all the way up to a monthly year-round doorstep blessing.

 From £32 for one month, www.provisionslondon.co.uk

 Mulled wine has a bad reputation and for very good reason.
 More often than not, you’ll be served a stewed house red absolutely clanging with cloves.
 But London’s Shop Cuvée has breathed new life into the traditional Christmas tipple thanks to a Rioja and Sicilian white blend at the base and a slow infusion process to incorporate those spices.
 Just gently warm up and enjoy.